iterumllc/afdko/docs/FDK_Build_Notes.md

 5. More recent versions of Visual Studio (e.g. 2019) should recognize `CMakeLists.txt` files.
 Just open the main project folder.
 6. To add a sanitizer add `-DADD_SANITIZER=[san]`, where `[san]` is `address`, `memory`, etc. (Currently only works with compilers that support GCC-style directives.)

+## Tests

+Tests for both the C and Python programs are written in the Python `pytest` framework.
+If you have installed the `afdko` package using `pip` (or an equivalent) you can make `tests` your working directory and run `python -m pytest` to run the tests.

+You can also run the tests before installation using CMake's `ctest` program or the `test` build target, assuming that you have both Python 3 and the `pytest` package installed.
+(For example, if you are building with ninja you can run `ninja test`.)
+Using `ctest` you can run the tests for one or more individual programs but not at a finer grain.

+To run the tests manually/individually before installation you need to set a few environment variables.
+If the repository directory is `[AFDKO]` and the CMake build directory is `[AFDKO]/build` then the compiled programs will be in `[AFDKO]/build/bin`.
+Add this to the front of the `PATH` environment variable.
+Then add `[AFDKO]/python` to the front of the `PYTHONPATH` environment variable.
+Finally set the `AFDKO_TEST_SKIP_CONSOLE` variable to `True`.
+(The latter allows the tests to succeed without `console_script` wrappers for the Python EntryPoints.)
+The tests should now succeed or fail based on the current status of the build and python file changes.

 ## Troubleshooting

 You may have trouble building the Antlr 4 Cpp runtime on Windows due to git